quchen/articles/fbut.md

 using `Text.Encoding`.

-`ByteString.Char8` has very few limited uses, for example if you're communicating over a HTTP connections the headers are all ASCII.
+`ByteString.Char8` has very few limited uses, for example if you're communicating over a HTTP connection the headers are all ASCII.
 Using `Char8` saves you from converting your literal `String`s in the code to `ByteString` explicitly all the time, but note that HTTP requests can still contain Unicode in their bodies, so HTTP isn't a ticket to using `Char8` in